alvincjk/EMRI_Kludge_Suite/README.md

 - `AK_TDI`
 - `AAK_Phase`

-Python support is also available for all AAK outputs, as well as the AK TDIs.
-The `AAKwrapper` module is installed by running `python setup.py install`; if root access is not available, try `python setup.py install --user` instead.
+Python support is available for all AAK outputs, as well as the AK TDIs.
+GPU functionality with Python interface has also been added for the AAK (waveform only).
+These modules are installed by running `python setup.py install`; if root access is not available, try `python setup.py install --user` instead.

 ## Usage